Free Assessment: How does your sales & marketing measure up?

 Most agencies won't produce anywhere near this output.

-Let’s say your inbound agency produces three articles per month.
+Let’s say the marketing agency you hired produces three articles per month.
 What would it cost to triple production?

 If you want to produce a high volume of content, paying an in-house writer is almost always going to be less expensive than hiring someone externally, be that a freelancer or an agency.